Graham Goddard: "Paradigm"– site-specific installation

-Gallery Exhibitions
+Gallery exhibitions

-In December 2009 Graham Goddard was invited to exhibit at Horizon's Fine Art in the Republic of Trinidad and Tobago with Bob Mackie and Jonathon Guy-Gladding.
+In December 2009 Goddard was invited to exhibit at Horizon's Fine Art in the Republic of Trinidad and Tobago with Bob Mackie and Jonathon Guy-Gladding.
 Goddard's large acrylic paintings investigated the ephemeral nature of Trinidad’s ever-changing forest by eliminating and substituting it with black backgrounds, fading backdrops and inverted images.
 Carnival designer Brian MacFarlene and Trinidadian artist Carlisle Harris were in attendance.
-Graham Goddard is scheduled to have a solo exhibition at Horizon's Fine Art in May 2011.
+Goddard is scheduled to have a solo exhibition at Horizon's Fine Art in May 2011.

 In 2009 Goddard exhibited at the Avenue 50 Gallery's "365 and Counting" Exhibition in Los Angeles.
 Goddard featured the inverted painting "Hope in a World of Peril."
 Notable artists in the exhibition included Chukes, CCH Pounder and Yrneh Brown.
 "Hope In a World of Peril" explored text from the Book of Revelation in the Bible and addressed the perilous political climate that the United States was in as President Barack Obama completed his historical first year in office as President of the United States.

-Graham Goddard is scheduled to have a solo exhibition at LA Artcore on March 2, 2011 - March 27, 2011.
+Goddard is scheduled to have a solo exhibition at LA Artcore on March 2, 2011 - March 27, 2011.
 The exhibition, titled "Graham Goddard's American Playground," will feature a new body of work by the artist, including his controversial painting "America at Play," which explores the major issues that the United States has faced for the last 10 years.
 Highlighting the discrimination, exploitation and controversial topics that affect Americans, the painting uses a playground of children as a metaphor for the United States’ tumultuous political climate.
 “America at Play” addresses the issues of Same Sex Marriage, immigration, Native American exploitation, Polygamy, the World Trade Center bombing and Hurricane Katrina.

-Music & Expressionism
+Music and expressionism

-On October 12, 2015 Graham Goddard launched a new body of work that merges music and Neo-expressionist painting.
+On October 12, 2015 Goddard launched a new body of work that merges music and Neo-expressionist painting.
 The new work consists of large-scale (6 ft) rotating paintings that were simultaneously created with the poetry and songs.
-During the creative process, Graham Goddard partnered with musician and music producer, Patrick Graves, to create the songs in the series.
+During the creative process, Goddard partnered with musician and music producer, Patrick Graves, to create the songs in the series.
 "Run to the Light," the first song and painting introduced, addressed Goddard's struggle with aspiring for more while being stagnant in life.
 Each song and painting in the new series is scheduled to be released in increments by Goddard throughout 2016 and 2017.

-Philanthropy and Community Involvement
+Philanthropy and community involvement

-Graham Goddard has been a guest speaker at colleges and high schools including Loyola Marymount University, the University of Southern California and Fox Lane High School in Bedford, New York.
+Goddard has been a guest speaker at colleges and high schools including Loyola Marymount University, the University of Southern California and Fox Lane High School in Bedford, New York.

-In 2008 Graham Goddard launched the "Surrender a Moment to God" project which encourages at-risk inner city youth to contribute to a large painting by drawing, painting, or writing statements explaining what surrendering to God means to them.
+In 2008 Goddard launched the "Surrender a Moment to God" project which encourages at-risk inner city youth to contribute to a large painting by drawing, painting, or writing statements explaining what surrendering to God means to them.
 Over 200 at-risk youth in Southern California have contributed to the project.
 Goddard believes that when young people are faced with tough circumstances, the simplest and most powerful thing they can do is get closer to God.